In this section:

 - Make sure cleaners and housekeeping staff have time and facilities to wash their hands after cleaning rooms and items that guests have touched.

-- This is particularly important after cases of suspected or confirmed COVID-19 - see the section on cleaning after a case of COVID-19 for more information.
+- This is particularly important after cases of suspected or confirmed COVID-19.
+Read the guidance on COVID-19 cleaning and decontamination for more information.

 Ventilation plays an important role in reducing the risk of aerosol (airborne) transmission of COVID-19.
 Use your risk assessment to think about: